 The development of composition skills through purposeful reading, logical thinking, and the application of principles of rhetoric.
 This course includes practice in the selection, restriction, organization, and development of topics.
 It reinforces the student's facility with sentence structure, diction, and mechanics.

 EC 102 COMMUNICATION

 This course is an introductory study of the dimensions of speech communications.
 The course examines the oral communication process in interpersonal contexts such as one-to-one relationships and small-group interactions.
-Prerequisite: None - Co-requisite: None

 EC 103 TECHNICAL COMMUNICATION